What's the Difference Between GMAT & GMAT Focus Edition?

 1. No. of Sections Reduced from 4 to 3

-Unlike the traditional GMAT, which included four sections, the GMAT Focus Edition has streamlined this structure to three main sections.
+Unlike the traditional GMAT, which includes four sections, the GMAT Focus Edition has streamlined this structure to three main sections.
 These include Quantitative Reasoning, Verbal Reasoning, and a new Data Insights section.
 By reducing the number of sections, the Focus Edition offers a more focused and efficient assessment, allowing candidates to demonstrate their skills without unnecessary complexity.

 2. Exam Duration Reduced